scharlau/Story_Generator/README.md

 Start by thinking about how you'd generate a ministory with Rails: what rests in the controller and what goes in the view.
 Then start coding your solution until the time is up.

 Second round:
 If you have this running, then consider how you could generate, and then display multiple stories at the same time, which could be voted on by the viewer.
+You don't need to make the voting work.
+Just show multiple stories on the page.

 Third round:
 How might you either